Automated Radiosynthesis Modules Market

 -

-In November 2020, the fully automated radiosynthesis of [18F]LBT999, a PET radiopharmaceutical targeting the dopamine transporter, on TRACERlab FXFN and AllinOne modules, yielding high radiochemical purity for clinical use in DAT imaging.
+In November 2020, researchers achieved the fully automated radiosynthesis of [18F]LBT999, a PET radiopharmaceutical designed to target the dopamine transporter (DAT).
+Conducted on TRACERlab FXFN and AllinOne modules, this process delivered high radiochemical purity, ensuring reliable clinical applications in Dopamine Transporter imaging.

 -